asyncapi/website/pages/docs/getting-started/event-driven-architectures.md

 weight: 10
 ---

-All developers, architects, and product managers are used to REST APIs and the synchronous paradigm of communication.
+Many developers, architects, and product managers have used to REST APIs and are familiar with the synchronous communication paradigm.
 You make a request and wait for the response.
-This is exactly how the web works.
-You enter a URL (e.g., google.com) in the address bar of your favorite browser and it sends a request to the server.
-Following, the server sends the response with the content of the website. **The web is the greatest implementation of a REST API.**
+This is exactly how the world wide web works.
+You enter a URL e.g., www.google.com in the browser's address bar and it sends a request to the server.
+Following, the server sends the response with the website content. **The web is the greatest implementation of a REST API.**

-However, there are certain situations when you don't really need a response from the server.
-At least no other than the confirmation the request has been received.
-This is also called _"fire and forget"_, and it's really useful when you just want to communicate or inform that "something happened".
+However, there are certain situations where you don't really need a response from the server.
+In most cases its only important to have some confirmation that the request was received.
+This is also called _"fire and forget"_, and it's very useful when you just want to communicate or inform that "something happened."
 You're not requesting or asking for anything, thus you don't need a response.
 Examples of this are:

 * A user just signed up.
 * You have a new follower.
-* Your fridge is getting empty.
+* Your fridge is almost empty.

 Along with the event, you may also want to send _extra information_.
 For instance:

-* A user just signed up: here's the user information (e.g., name, email, age, etc.)
+* A user just signed up: here's the user information e.g., name, email, age, etc.
-* You have a new follower: here are the details of the follower (e.g., username, name, picture, etc.)
+* You have a new follower: here are the details of the follower, e.g., username, name, picture, etc.
-* Your fridge is getting empty: here's the percentage of "emptiness" (e.g., 23%)
+* Your fridge is almost empty: here's the percentage of "emptiness" or available volume, e.g., 23%

 This extra information is often referred to as _event payload_ or _message payload_.